sourceincite/randy/README.md

 1. Build with `mvn clean compile assembly:single`

+## Tested

+The exploit was tested against [8.1.16](https://inductiveautomation.com/downloads/archive/8.1.16) which you can [download here](https://files.inductiveautomation.com/release/ia/8.1.16/20220405-1206/ignition-8.1.16-windows-64-installer.exe) but it has known to work against other versions as well.

 ## Notes

 - At the time of release, no CVE's were assigned to the bugs